poweredgenl/smarthome/README.md

 #### Realtime video analysis with ML <a name="videotracking"/>

+I thought it would be cool to track people around the house, without recording, to see where which person is.

-- Using Frigate NVR with the Coral USB to actively track the people in my house. its now trained with myself and my wife with Compreface. (check out https://github.com/jakowenko/double-take)
+- Using Frigate NVR with the Coral USB to actively track the people in my house. its now trained with myself and my wife with Compreface. (check out https://github.com/jakowenko/double-take).

 #### Light automations <a name="lightautomations"/>